Noir-infini/ChaosSynth-Agent-/README.md

 - **API Usage**: This app uses the Google Gemini API (free tier available)
 - **Not a Replacement**: This is NOT a replacement for professional mental health care

-## 🤝 Contributing

-Contributions are welcome!
-Feel free to open issues or submit pull requests.

 ## 📄 License